mermora97/Wahoo-Scheduler/README.md

 ## Project Motivation

-Course scheduling support is inadequate at large universities and typically falls on students.
-Diverting attention from maintaining proper marks for current classes can be detrimental to students who may have to extend their enrollment to extra semesters.
-We look to aid students in this challenging and critical process with a RAG-supplemented LLM scheduler.
+At large universities, course scheduling support is often inadequate and falls heavily on students.
+The time-consuming task of independently navigating course catalogs and major requirements can divert attention from current coursework and even delay graduation.

+**ScheduleRAG** aims to simplify and optimize the scheduling process using a Retrieval-Augmented Generation (RAG) pipeline powered by a Large Language Model (LLM), helping students plan their academic paths more efficiently and confidently.

 ## Project Features
 - Web scraped data from Lou’s List and UVA majors pages